kylemcd/kylemcd/README.md

 ### Hi there 👋, I'm Kyle McDonald

-During my day to day, I run the engineering organization over at [@foxtrotco](https://github.com/foxtrotco).
+During my day to day, I write software over at [Knock](https://github.com/knocklabs).
 I primarily focus on the front-end, more specifically React, but I like to go down lots of rabbit holes.

 #### 🚀 Open Source Work